 After a few years of sickness, I now follow a regime of healthy eating and exercise.
 I go to the swimming pool and treadmill each day.
 My diet now is mostly vegetables and salads.
 Staying well and active both physically and mentally is important to me. especially as I age.

-I love to seek out ways to improve my health and my intellectual attitudes.
+I love to seek out ways to improve my health and my intellectual attitude.

 I base my life on the idea of ‘Kaizen’ which is the practice of making small, ongoing positive changes that over a period of time accumulate to result in huge life improvements.

-A few examples are- that ‘Kaizen’ caused me to became a Shotokan Karate teacher, to be fluent in two foreign languages, to return to good health and to become a loving father.
+A few examples are that ‘Kaizen’ caused me to become a Shotokan Karate teacher, to be fluent in two foreign languages, to return to good health, and to become a loving father.

-My goal in life is to live and to learn, to exploit technology and earn a great income, to raise smart, happy kids, to please my creator and to leave this world in the knowledge that in the very least, I have touched a few hearts along the way.
+My goal in life is to live and to learn, to exploit technology and earn a great income, to raise smart, happy kids, to please my creator, and to leave this world with the knowledge that at the very least, I have touched a few hearts along the way.

 Recognitions and Awards